lewisdonovan/google-news-scraper/README.md

 });
 ```

-### Puppeteer Arguments
+Defaults to `null`

+#### puppeteerArgs
 An array of Chromium flags to pass to the browser instance.
 By default, this will be an empty array.
 A full list of available flags can be found [here](https://peter.sh/experiments/chromium-command-line-switches/).
 NB: if you are launching this in a Heroku app, you will need to pass the `--no-sandbox` and `--disable-setuid-sandbox` flags, as explained in [this SO answer](https://stackoverflow.com/a/52228855/7546845).

+defaults to `[]`

-## Performance
+## Performance 📈
 My test query returned 99 results, which took 4.5 seconds with article content and 3.6 seconds without it.
 I'm on a fibre connection, and other queries may return a different number of results, so your mileage may vary.

-## Upkeep
+## Upkeep 🧹
 Please note that this is a web-scraper, which relies on DOM selectors, so any fundamental changes in the markup on the Google News site will probably break this tool.
 I'll try my best to keep it up-to-date, but changes to the markup on Google News will be silent and therefore difficult to keep track of.
 Feel free to submit an issue if the tool stops working.

-## Issues
+## Bugs 🐞
+Due to the size of Chromium, this package is too large to run on Vercel free tier.
+For more information please refer to [this issue](https://github.com/lewisdonovan/google-news-scraper/issues/41).

 Please report bugs via the [issue tracker](https://github.com/lewisdonovan/google-news-scraper/issues).

-## Contribute
+## Contribute 🤝
 Feel free to [submit a PR](https://github.com/lewisdonovan/google-news-scraper/pulls) if you've fixed an open issue.
 Thank you.

-## Python version
+## Python version 🐍
 If you're looking for a Python version, there's one [here](https://github.com/morganbarber/python-news-scraper/).
 Please note, the Python version is a fork and is maintained separately.
 If you have any issues with the Python version, please open an issue on that repo instead here.